yaahc/rustconf/rust-for-non-systems-programmers.md

 Notes: Here's a pretty simple rust program, just to show off a bit of syntax.

-1. The `use` statement imports names from libraries, here the standard library.
+1. The `use` statement imports names from libraries. `::` is used as a path separator / namespacing operator.
-2. Next, we define a function.
-3. The function named `main` is the entry point.
+2. Next, we define a function with the `fn` keyword; The function named `main` is the entry point.
-4. We call the `var` function in the `env` module, and assign the value it returns to `user`; Rust figures out the type for us.
+3. We call the `var` function in the `env` module, and assign the value it returns to `user`; Rust figures out the type for us.

+   `env::var` returns a `Result`, so we have to unwrap it, which will crash if there's an error.
-5. Next, we have an `if` statement, which has braces but no parenthesis.
+4. Next, we have an `if` statement, which has braces but no parenthesis.
-6. Note that we're also comparing strings with `==` --- rust has operator overloading!
+5. Note that we're also comparing strings with `==` --- rust has operator overloading!
-7. Finally, we have this `println!` macro --- the `!` means it's a macro, and the string literal there is actually turned into a series of formatting instructions at compile time so we don't waste time parsing at runtime.
+6. Finally, we have this `println!` macro --- the `!` means it's a macro, and the string literal there is actually turned into a series of formatting instructions at compile time so we don't waste time parsing at runtime.

+*Next slide: `cargo build`.*

 ---